ddan9/iwcheck/README.md

 #### For ***manual*** install you need:

-> - bash
+> - bash (Maybe something else, i don't know)
 >
-> - wireless-tools package (Maybe something else, i don't know)
+> - wireless-tools package (To install it on termux, you will need to additionally install the root-repo package)
 >
 > - git
 >
 > - git clone https://github.com/ddan9/iwcheck into $HOME
 >
-> - cp iwcheck/iwcheck /usr/bin/iwcheck
-(Or into another similar directory)
+> - cp iwcheck/iwcheck /usr/bin/iwcheck (Or into another similar directory)
 >
 > - chmod +x /usr/bin/iwcheck
 >